 We also want to make sure that firms look after consumers' money and use it to deliver funeral services.

-Our regulation will extend to:
+Our regulation extends to:

 - providers: firms that enter into and administer funeral plan contracts (including those sold before FCA regulation)